 - A Amending matters relating to the scope and execution of asset management, the timing and amount of remuneration or other material parts of an asset management agreement without the exchange of written documentation as provided for under Article 15, Paragraph 1, of the Act concerning Restrictions etc. on Investment Advisory Business Associated with Securities (1986, Act No. 74, as amended; the "Investment Advisory Act"), which applies mutatis mutandis under Article 34-7 of the ITIC Act (not providing matters electronically that should be written on a document instead of providing a written document for those matters). - B Undertaking a transaction that will harm the interests of an investment corporation for the benefit of a party other than the investment corporation with which the investment trust management company has concluded an asset management agreement (except transactions corresponding to transactions set out in Articles 34-3, Paragraph 1, Item 6, 34-3, Paragraph 1, Item 7, and 34-3, Paragraph 2, Item 1 through to 34-3, Paragraph 2, Item 3 of the ITIC Act). - C To undertake or not undertake the sale or purchase of an investment corporation's assets or any other transaction subject to inappropriate restrictions or constraints of another party. - D With respect to a specific securities issue, to undertake a transaction for the purpose of inappropriately increasing sale or transaction volume or for the purpose of artificially pricing the securities. - E To become the agent of the other party in a securities transaction when undertaking a securities transaction for an investment corporation (which means a securities transaction set out in Article 2, Paragraph 13, of the Investment Advisory Act; the same applies hereafter in this Investment Policy).
-However, this does not apply when the investment trust management company is operating a securities business. - (f) Acquisition restrictions on the same shares
+However, this does not apply when the asset management company is operating a securities business. - (e) Acquisition restrictions on the same shares

-An Investment Corporation must not acquire a company's shares when the shares will exceed 50% of the total voting rights of the shares issued by the company (Article 194 of the ITIC Act and Article 142 of the ITIC Enforcement Regulations).
+An Investment Corporation must not acquire a company's shares when the shares will exceed 50% of the total voting rights of the shares issued by the company (Article 194 of the ITIC Act and Article 221 of the ITIC Act Enforcement Regulations).

-- A Restrictions on the acquisition of one's own investment units or receiving such units as a pledge - B An investment corporation must not acquire investment units issued by itself or receive such units for the purpose of a pledge.
-However, this does not apply when investment units issued by itself are acquired in the following circumstances (Article 80 of the ITIC Act) - i A transaction carried out through a merger

-- ii A transaction required for the exercise of rights in the investment corporation - iii A transaction of purchasing investment units in accordance with the provisions of the ITIC Act
+- A Restrictions on the acquisition of one's own investment units or receiving such units as a pledge - An investment corporation must not acquire investment units issued by itself or receive such units for the purpose of a pledge.
+However, this does not apply when investment units issued by itself are acquired in the following circumstances (Article 80, Paragraph 1 of the ITIC Act) - i A succession of investment units from an investment trust that will be extinguished as a result of merger - ii A buy back of investment units in accordance with the ITIC Act - iii Besides the events set out in i and ii above, any event stipulated under the ITIC Act Enforcement Regulations

-(3) Other Investment Restrictions
+3. Other Investment Restrictions

-- (A) Underwriting securities and margin trading NRIC must not engage in the underwriting of securities or in margin trading. - (B) Investing in other funds

-Investment in other funds (investment securities and investment trust beneficiary securities) shall be limited to real estate and assets backed by cash and cash equivalents.
+- A Underwriting securities and margin trading NRIC must not engage in the underwriting of securities or in margin trading. - B Investing in other funds Investment in other funds (investment securities and investment trust beneficiary securities) shall be limited to real estate and assets backed by cash and cash equivalents.